 .

-Once completed, you will find your custom constraints as available organization policies
+Once completed, your custom constraints are available as organization policies

 in your list of Google Cloud organization policies.